-11.11.6 Other Drainage Structures
+11.11.6.
+Other drainage structures:

-11.11.6.1 The Florida Department of Transportation Roadway and Traffic Design Standards shall be used as a guideline for selection and construction of all drainage structures, including but not limited to: manholes, inlets, pipe end treatment, and box culverts.
+11.11.6.1.
+The Florida Department of Transportation Roadway and Traffic Design Standards shall be used as a guideline for selection and construction of all drainage structures, including but not limited to: manholes, inlets, pipe end treatment, and box culverts.

-11.11.6.2 Bridges shall be designed and constructed in accordance with the Florida Department of Transportation Standards and Specifications, Florida Department of Transportation Structures Design Guidelines, and American Association of State Highway and Transportation Officials (AASHTO) Standard Specifications for Highway Bridges.
+11.11.6.2.
+Bridges shall be designed and constructed in accordance with the Florida Department of Transportation Standards and Specifications, Florida Department of Transportation Structures Design Guidelines, and American Association of State Highway and Transportation Officials (AASHTO) Standard Specifications for Highway Bridges.

-11.11.7 Special Flood Hazard Areas

-All proposed collector and arterial roadway shall have a centerline elevation equal to or greater than the Base Flood Elevation of the special flood hazard area.
+11.11.7.
+Special flood hazard areas.
+All proposed collector and arterial roadways shall have a centerline elevation equal to or greater than the base flood elevation of the special flood hazard area.

-SECTION 12.
-BONDING
+ARTICLE 12. - BONDING